-Government-wide and Fund Financial Statements
+Government-Wide and Fund Financial Statements

 The government-wide financial statements include the statement of net position and the statement of activities.
 The effect of interfund activity has been removed from these statements.
 These financial statements include all of the activities of the District.
-Governmental activities are normally supported by property taxes and intergovernmental revenues.